 Does Music Make Us Smarter?

 Not exactly.
-Music seems to prime our brains for certain kinds of thinking.
-After listening to classical music, adults can do certain spatial tasks more quickly, such as putting together a jigsaw puzzle.
+Music seems to prime our brains for certain kinds of

+spatial tasks more quickly, such as putting together a jigsaw puzzle.
 Why does this happen?
 The classical music pathways in our brain are similar to the pathways we use for spatial reasoning.
 When we listen to classical music, the spatial pathways are "turned on" and ready to be used.

 This priming makes it easier to work a puzzle quickly.
 But the effect lasts only a short time.
 Our improved spatial skills fade about an hour after we stop listening to the music.